ramyashreepramanik45/Gendered_Abuse/README.md

 ##  Note

-HurtLex LExicons are available only for Hindi and English and will be used only for those languages.
+HurtLex Lexicons are available only for Hindi and English and will be used only for those languages.

 ##  Directory Structure